vickysharma-prog/Deepforest-bird-recovery-prototype/README.md

 Training only on SIFT-mapped images (0.5px position accuracy, 920 annotations) produced the only improvement over pretrained: +29% max score, 0 to 1 high-confidence detection.
 This confirmed that position accuracy — not data quantity — drives training quality.
 With 76% fewer annotations but accurate positions, the model improved.
 With the full dataset (including ~30px position errors), it got worse.

----
-## What this prototype does
-I spent about a month building this.
-The first two weeks were pure study — mapping the S3 bucket (533K files), analyzing the CSV (49,204 rows, 60 columns), downloading 25 diverse images, measuring dot sizes and colors, testing SAM 3 and DeepForest, and figuring out what was actually feasible before writing any pipeline code.
-The pipeline itself went through multiple iterations.
-Five versions of the detector, four training experiments, six approaches that failed and got thrown out.
-Everything is documented.
-### The pipeline

-Screenshot → Decompose → Detect Dots → Validate → Map to Original → Export

-1. Split screenshot into aerial photograph and dialog box (3-method consensus boundary detection)
-2. Detect colored annotation dots using wide HSV bins with vegetation-adaptive thresholds
-3. Match detected color groups to CSV species by count similarity
-4. Validate detected positions (98.3% land on high-saturation pixels)
-5. Map dot coordinates from screenshot to original using SIFT homography or uniform scaling
-6. Export as DeepForest CSV (image_path, xmin, ymin, xmax, ymax, label)

 ## Results

 | Metric | Value |